altocodenl/TODIS/readme.md

 Informally, a "bouncy" system is one that feels light and easy to work with.
 Like a bouncy ball in a room without sharp borders, it's fun to play with.

-I find that the qualities that the calls of a "bouncy" system have three essential qualities:
+I find that the calls of a "bouncy" system have three essential qualities:

 - **Reversibility**: if you make a mistake, you can immediately notice it and revert it with a single call.
 - **Idempotence**: if you're creating something that is already created, you don't get an error; same goes if you're deleting something that's not there.